The title of this post was taken directly from a sentence out of Yaro Starak’s free report, Blog Profits BluePrint (page 18, to be exact).

 These articles can be very helpful at boosting your readership because of the viral potential.
 I’ve even noticed from reading other blogs, many of the “most popular” articles are of these varieties.

-People also tend to bookmark this kind of content and even submit them to sites like Digg and StumbleUpon.
+People also tend to bookmark this kind of content and even submit them to social bookmarking sites (Digg, StumbleUpon, etc.)

 In the report, Yaro takes a small shot at websites saying, “Websites are too technical for most people.”
 I agree with that on some level, but I still don’t think a blog is perfect for every situation.